 Treems smiled, and rubbed her belly in mock imitation of something else Llandil was famous for doing.
 Whenever he’d felt the need to eat, he’d rub his belly, and at the same time say he was hungry.

 She and Treems exchanged surprised, bewildered looks.
-Remembering Llandil’s behaviour elicited more nervous laughter in their time of loss and sadness.
+Remembering Llandil’s behaviour elicited more nervous laughter in their time of sadness.

 Back on Janx, Raxxman had left Director Tzonn’s office to go several floors down to the shared office with Jonathon in the tall, glass and steel, Provincial Investigative Bureau.
 He knew there was something wrong with the Strinarr case.
-It disturbed him.
-Knew, deep inside, from years of experience, that somehow, somewhere, another clue to the revenge-murder case that now frustrated him, would present itself.
+Knew, deep inside, from years of experience, that somehow, somewhere, another clue to the revenge murder case that now frustrated him, would present itself.
 Maybe never.
-He exhaled hard, his muscled ached from weariness.
+He exhaled hard, the weariness like a planet had been placed on his shoulders.
 There was something about the Strinarr case, though, that just didn’t add up.
-If Traans’s heads-up was true, that is; and he now believed it was.
+If Traans’s heads-up was true, and he now believed it was.
 But there was a missing link.
 The link between the actual murder and the perpetrator, the thing that linked it to the person in Llantan, on Lled.
-And this unknown thing gripped him like a vice, and couldn’t escape it, even if he wanted to.
-He also had a reputation for winning to keep polished.
+And this unknown thing gripped him like a vice, couldn’t escape it, even if he wanted to.
+He also had a reputation to keep polished.

 He never lost.
 Or, at least, that he hated losing.

-Jonathon stammered in wide-eyed, mouth opened, surprise.
+Jonathon stammered, surprised, wide-eyed and gaped mouth.
 What’s the rush?
 He’d just got back here.
 And quipped dryly that he didn’t think commercial flights went there.
 They probably did, but not directly.

-Jonathon was wide-eyed as he heatedly told him to charter a company ship!
+Heatedly told Jonathon, wide-eyed, to instead, charter a company ship!

 Jonathon teased him and asked him to remind him what the case was all about, and tried to sound clueless.
 Chartering a company ship, he reminded him, would be costly; he’d have to justify the expense.
-What’s Terfezia?
-He gave him a wide-eyed look, to which Jonathon seemed immediately sorry.
+What’s Terfezia, in the world of crime?
+He gave Raxxman a wide-eyed, dopey look, to which Jonathon seemed immediately sorry.

 Raxxman stood in the doorway to the office, frowned, and momentarily scratched his head.
 Felt an odd soured expression spread on his face, then slackened; like he’d eaten his least favourite food.
 Then, without further ado, he sourly launched into an explanation.